bitnami/charts/bitnami/dremio/README.md

 <!--- app-name: Dremio -->

-# Bitnami package for Dremio
+# Bitnami Secure Images Helm chart for Dremio

 Dremio is an open-source self-service data access tool that provides high-performance queries for interactive analytics on data lakes.